Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 Pay cash for everything and leave these jackals twisting in the wind.

-Two other words (Score:4, Informative)
+Two other words (Score:5, Informative)

 CREDIT FREEZE